 There seemed to be one guy handling the food that was actually working.
 He addressed me from the oven area and said someone will be with me.
 After waiting an additional five minutes without service I just decided to leave.
 This was very unfortunate.
 A waste of my time and loss of business for Domino's.
 That staff was very unprofessional and do not know what service means.

-PARKER, ARIZONA -- I went to Dominos Pizza to pick up my order and when I paid the guy had no change.
+PARKER, ARIZONA -- I went to Domino's Pizza to pick up my order and when I paid the guy had no change.
 So, he asked the girl who was making the pizzas for change.
-She grabbed the money out of her pocket and put it on the table were the pizzas were being made.
+She grabbed the money out of her pocket and put it on the table where the pizzas were being made.
 Then after she gave him the change, she started to hand toss pizza again.
 I asked the manager if they had food handling card because that was dirty.
-He replied the oven is set at 500 degrees and they don't have to wash hands after touching money I told him that was nasty and I hope they wash there hands after using the bathroom.
+He replied the oven is set at 500 degrees and they don't have to wash hands after touching money.
+I told him that was nasty and I hope they wash their hands after using the bathroom.
 I returned pizza.
 I hope you do too because that's nasty.

 BENTON HARBOR, MICHIGAN -- I ordered a pizza.
 They asked my address and name.
 First they called me back because he put in the wrong size and type of pizzas, then it was delivered to the wrong address.
 Then I still received the wrong pizza.
 I called directly back and told them it was wrong.
 I waited for the pizza that I ordered.
 They tried to say I had to pay for a new pizza, then tried to tell me that was the pizza that I ordered which it wasn't, and they didn't want to bring me my correct pizza.
 I finally got the right pizza and it wasn't cooked all of the way.